Streaming

 The Last Of Us Ending

 It’s seemingly a happy ending, but then Joel finds out that to study Ellie’s immunity, the Fireflies will have to remove huge chunks of her brain, thus killing her.
 Unwilling to lose a daughter once again, Joel flies into a rage and murders all the Fireflies in the hospital, including Marlene.
 He escapes from the hospital with the sedated Ellie and drives away.
-When she wakes up, Joel claims that the Fireflies had already found other immune people but were unable to create a cure and gave up.
+When she wakes up, Joel claims that the Fireflies had already found other immune people but could not create a cure and gave up.

 In the end, Ellie is wracked with survivor’s guilt, as she’s now robbed of the one thing — saving humanity — that fueled her journey across the country.
 It’s clear she doesn’t quite believe Joel’s lies, but it also looks like she can’t bring herself to really consider the alternative.
-The game itself ends on quite a somber note, with the player left to consider if they too would potentially doom the human race to save someone they love — and if, in the end, that makes Joel a hero or just another villain.